shunj1s/obs_notes/fall 2025/research/classification methods/Untitled.md

 The task takes many relatively small images of low resolution and varying mask levels.
 The classification should separate the images into two groups: good beam and bad beam.
 The bad beams are characterized by the following:
 - Gaussian fit parameters outside the expected range
 - Differential parameters outside the expected range
-- High levels of noise
+- High levjfsdlkjels of noise
 - Readout errors/glitches

 Primary vector attempts: